 This day is known as Thai Pongal that celebrates the Sun God.
 On the second day of Pongal, people typically take an early morning bath after which they make a rangoli using kolam or lime powder.

 After this, a special ritual is followed in which rice and milk are boiled together in an earthen pot.
-Apart from this, other items like sugarcane sticks, bananas and coconuts are also offered to Sun, seeking God's grace.
+Apart from this, other items like sugarcane sticks, bananas, and coconuts are also offered to Sun, seeking God's grace.

 On this day of the festival, cows are worshipped and adorned with garlands and bells.
 That's right!
-On the third-day, farmers give special attention to decorating their cows using multi-colour beads, sheaves of corn, etc. Post this, an aarti ceremony is performed to worship them.
+On the third-day, farmers give special attention to decorating their cows using multi-color beads, sheaves of corn, etc. Post this, an aarti ceremony is performed to worship them.

 On this day, women pray for the overall well-being of their brothers via rituals that are performed even before taking a bath.

 Women of all age groups assemble in the courtyard to pray for their brothers' prosperity.
-They end their prayers with an aarti with rice, limestone and turmeric water which they later sprinkle inside the house and even outside of it.
+They end their prayers with an aarti with rice, limestone, and turmeric water which they later sprinkle inside the house and even outside of it.